rqthomas/CH4cast/README.md

 Step - 2 Execute the CH4cast scripts in order and make CH4 ebullition rate forecasts

-6: Go to the "code" folder and open all six scripts starting with 0_ going to 5_.
+6: Open up the CH4cast R Project by selecting CH4cast.Rproj in the CH4cast folder

 7: In 0_package_load.R, find the "Source" key on the top right --> Click "Source" and then let the script run until it is finished